Battle of Villers-Bocage: Propaganda

 Both sides tried to exploit the Villers-Bocage battle for propaganda.
 Having escaped from their knocked-out tank, Lieutenant John Cloudsley-Thompson and his crew of the 4th CLY spent much of the day in a basement in Villers-Bocage.
 After dark, Thompson and the crew were picked up by troops of the 50th (Northumbrian) Infantry Division.
 During debriefing, Cloudsley-Thompson said that he "never wished to see another tank as long as [he] lived" but the British press reported this as "The first thing the five tank men asked for was another tank".
 Because the British had lost contact with the forces on Point 213 and withdrawn from Villers-Bocage, they were ignorant of the losses on both sides.
 The German propaganda machine swiftly credited Wittmann, a household name in Germany, with all the British tanks destroyed at Villers-Bocage.

 Wittmann recorded a radio message on the evening of 13 June, describing the battle and claiming that later counter-attacks had destroyed a British armoured regiment and an infantry battalion.
 Doctored images were produced; three joined-together photographs, published in the German armed forces magazine Signal, gave a false impression of the scale of destruction in the town.
 The propaganda campaign was given credence in Germany and abroad, leaving the British convinced that the Battle of Villers-Bocage had been a disaster when its results were less clear-cut.
-Schneider, an instructor at the German Bundeswehr tank school and an historian, wrote that the Waffen-SS did not have an "experienced tank arm", compared to the army panzer divisions.
+Schneider, an instructor at the German Bundeswehr tank school and a historian, wrote that the Waffen-SS did not have an "experienced tank arm", compared to the army panzer divisions.
 The Waffen-SS may have fought with distinction during the Battle of Kursk but could not match the army's success, hence Dietrich's attempts to manufacture a hero out of Wittmann.